| This

 confidence that it is worth the risk.
 You do not want to get stuck between

-your current location and your hoped for destination, as there will probably
+your current location and your hoped for destination, as there will

-you have may be limited then to what you can carry on foot.
-IF you are
+Whatever supplies you have may be limited then to what you can carry

-in a big city or near a military target, AND you have relatives or friends
+on foot.
+IF you are in a big city or near a military target, AND you

-in the country that you know are awaiting you, AND the roads between you
+have relatives or friends in the country that you know are awaiting

-and them are clear, AND the authorities are not yet restricting traffic,
+you, AND the roads between you and them are clear, AND the authorities

-AND you have the means and fuel, evacuation may be a viable option for
+are not yet restricting traffic, AND you have the means and fuel, evacuation

-a limited time.
-DO NOT attempt evacuation if all of the above is not clearly
+may be a viable option for a limited time.
+DO NOT attempt evacuation

-known, or if the situation is deteriorating too quickly to make the complete
+if all of the above is not clearly known, or if the situation is deteriorating

-trip.
-You do not want to get stuck and/or become a refugee being herded
+too quickly to make the complete trip.
+You do not want to get stuck

-along with panicked masses.
-If evacuation is truly a viable option, do
+evacuation is truly a viable option, do not wait - GO NOW!
+Do so with

-not wait - GO NOW!
-Do so with as many of the supplies listed on the last
+as many of the supplies listed on the last page as possible.
+Better

-page as possible.
-Better to be two days too early in arriving than two
+to be two days too early in arriving than two hours too late and getting

-family to a worse fate than having stayed where you were.
-Because of the
+having stayed where you were.
+Because of the very real danger of getting

-very real danger of getting caught in an evacuation stampede that stalls,
+caught in an evacuation stampede that stalls, almost all families will

-almost all families will be better off making the best of it wherever
+be better off making the best of it wherever they currently are.

 #2